-The ATHLON® APLR3 FFP IR MOA Reticle APLR3 FFP IR MOA reticle has a large illuminated center with 1 moa hash mark increments and drop lines in 5 moa increment on vertical direction down to 40 moa, both of which help you quickly lock in your target and set holdover positions.
-The illuminated portion has a 2 moa span center cross with illuminated cross line extends to 40 moa on both vertical and horizontal direction.
-The drop lines have smaller dots with 1 moa in between and bigger dots at each 5 moa interval, starting 5 moa length horizontally and ending up 50 moa in length at the 40 moa drop line.
-The illuminated reticle provides excellent low light visibility and accurate elevation holdovers all the way up to 40 moa with 1 moa markings increment.
-The unique design of having droplines going down to 40 moa with 5 moa between each drop line and 1 moa hash marks in between provide excellent holding over posi-tions for long precision shooting.
+The ATHLON® APLR5 FFP IR MOA Reticle APLR5 FFP IR MOA reticle has a 0.2 moa floating center dot with 1 moa hash mark increments and drop lines in 5 moa increments on vertical direction down to 40 moa, both of which help you quickly lock in your target and set holdover positions.
+The gap between the floating center dot and the first hash mark is 1 moa at four directions.
+The drop lines have smaller dots with 1 moa in between and bigger dots at each 5 moa interval, starting 10 moa length horizontally and end up 50 moa in length at the 40 moa drop line.
+The unique design of having the floating center dot with 2moa span gap in the middle provides little to none target obstruction for engaging small targets at long distances.
 Application: Precision Mid Range Shooting for both Tactical and Hunting